-Microsoft is temporarily disabling People Hub integration with the latest version of its Skype application for Windows Phone 8 devices, citing device stability concerns.
+Microsoft is restoring People Hub integration with the latest version of its Skype application for Windows Phone 8 devices, released today.